-- 3.1 The Local Authority has a statutory duty to ensure that there are sufficient pupil places, secure diversity in the provision of schools and increase opportunities for parental choice through planning and securing additional provision (Section 14, Education Act 1996).
-This duty extends to our landlord responsibility to maintain the Education property portfolio to prevent school closure and asset failure, thus improving safeguarding for children. - 3.2 A report on the changing demand and supply of school places was shared at the Overview and Scrutiny Committee for Learning, Culture and Physical Activity in September 2018. - 3.3 Erdington Academy is a secondary school currently with 900 pupils between the ages of 11 and 16. - 3.4 The proposal is for the school to expand by two forms of entry to become a secondary school with 1200 places for pupils aged between 11 and 16.
+- 3.1 The Local Authority has a statutory duty to ensure that there are sufficient pupil places, secure diversity in the provision of schools and increase opportunities for parental choice through planning and securing additional provision (Section 14, Education Act 1996 and Education & Inspections Act 2006).
+This duty extends to our landlord responsibility to maintain the Education property portfolio to prevent school closure and asset failure, thus improving safeguarding for children. - 3.2 A report on the changing demand and supply of school places was shared at the Overview and Scrutiny Committee for Learning, Culture and Physical Activity in September 2018. - 3.3 Selly Park Girls School is a non-selective secondary community school for girls with 696 pupils. - 3.4 The proposal is for the school to expand by one form of entry.
+In order to accommodate the planned growth in pupil numbers a new build 2 storey block along with refurbishment and remodelling to parts of the existing school is required.
 There is a need for more secondary school places in the city and the proposed development provides the opportunity to fulfil some of that need. - 3.5 The Local Authority is keen to ensure that future places are provided in the areas that they are needed; helping children to attend a school nearer to home and as part of their local community.
-The proposed changes at Erdington Academy are considered appropriate for the current pupils at the school and are part of a programme to enhance the overall school accommodation solution for both the current and future pupils. - 3.6 The Full Business Case (FBC) for this scheme is included in Appendix A. The FBC details the works which will be undertaken for the new build.
+The proposed changes at Selly Park Girls School are considered appropriate for the current pupils at the school and is part of a programme to enhance the overall school accommodation solution for both the current and future pupils.

-- 3.7 A Planning Application for the 2-storey new block was submitted on 22nd May 2020 and is due to be determined on 1st September 2020. - 3.8 Subject to FBC and statutory approvals (planning and building regulations), the new build works are due to start on site on 23rd November 2020 with a proposed completion date of 24th December 2021.
+- 3.6 The Full Business Case (FBC) for this scheme is included in Appendix A. The FBC details the works which will be undertaken for the new build. - 3.7 A Planning Application was submitted on 22nd May 2020 and was approved in August 2020. - 3.8 Subject to FBC and statutory approvals, the works are due to start on site on 23rd November 2020 with a proposed completion date of 31st August 2021.